XmHongBIT/MRI-GNP/README.md

 ## Scope

 This repository is intended as a research training framework, not a full end-to-end medical product.
-It does not include raw data preprocessing, institutional split rules, or clinical deployment logic.
+It does not include raw data preprocessing, institution-specific split rules, or clinical deployment logic.

+## Release Notes

+Before publishing a public repository or model weights, it is still a good idea to:

+- add a real open-source license
+- include a citation entry if this supports a paper or preprint
+- provide a model card if checkpoints are released
+- confirm that no sensitive sample metadata is present in manifests or outputs

+See [docs/release_checklist.md](docs/release_checklist.md) for a short checklist.